Modifications to ACECQA’s supervised professional experience requirements

 Please note that pre-service ECTs must still fulfil all required course outcomes, including any state and territory teacher regulatory authority and skilled migration requirements relating to supervised professional experience days.

 Please also note that we expect higher education institutes to facilitate placements for pre-service ECTs where and when possible and appropriate.
-The impact of the global pandemic in Australia, as well as the associated restrictions resulting from it, has varied over time and across the country, and this may well continue to be the case.
+The impact of the global pandemic in Australia, as well as the associated restrictions resulting from it, has varied over time and across the country, and this is likely to continue to be the case.

 In lieu of traditional placements, we also expect higher education institutes to conduct other meaningful forms of technology and scenario based assessment, such as tele-presence, simulations and work-integrated placements.